 Last week I attended a special church meeting, one that takes place twice a year and involves church members from all over our area, not just our small 'ward' congregation.
 I know some of the people from other wards, having worked with them in various capacities over many years.
 Some I know well, others not so much.
 But I do know that plenty of them are enduring almost unbearable trials in their lives and those are the ones I noticed coming into the meeting.

-First I saw A&B, a couple with 5 darling children.
+First I saw A and B, a couple with 5 darling children.
 She is suffering from ovarian cancer.
 Six months ago she was given six months to live.
 As of right now she is cheerful and energetic.
 The prognosis at this point is unclear.
 To add to their burden, one of their children has taken a rocky, tragic road in life.
 And her youngest is only 5.

-Then I saw C&D, whose teenage son has been fighting an aggressive leukemia since childhood.
+Then I saw C and D, whose teenage son has been fighting an aggressive leukemia since childhood.
 Every time he receives a reasonably optimistic pronouncement from his physicians, it doesn't last long.
 Just last week he had another (of countless) surgery to remove new tumors.
 These parents go about their work and service without burdening others with their troubles.

 E was sitting by himself.
 His wife no longer attends most church meetings, except that she comes over to the church building every week during Sunday School time to take care of someone else's handicapped child, so those parents can attend Sunday School.
 I am sad for E because he seems lonely, but he is married to someone uniquely special.
 Wow.